kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    * Connection #0 to host localhost left intact
    ```

-6. Use `glooctl` to configure the upstream for Istio mTLS:
+6. Use `glooctl` to configure the upstream for Istio mTLS.
    ```shell
    glooctl istio enable-mtls --upstream default-productpage-9080
    ```

-7. Now the request will once again succeed, with a 200 response, with traffic encrypted using mTLS.
+7. Repeat the same curl request to the product page.
+This time, the request succeeds because traffic is encrypted using mTLS.
    ```shell
    curl -viks -H "Host: www.example.com" "$(glooctl proxy url)/productpage" --output /dev/null
    ```